docker/docs/develop/dev-best-practices.md

   features allow you to keep your images as generic as possible and to avoid storing sensitive data within the Docker images or containers themselves.
 - Let `docker stack deploy` handle any image pulls for you, instead of using `docker pull`.
-This way, your deployment won't try to pull from nodes that are down.
+This way, your deployment doesn't try to pull from nodes that are down.
 Also, when new nodes are added to the swarm, images are pulled automatically.